 For information on other high-risk populations, visit the CDC's flu information Web site: www.flu.gov

-Remember, if you are a new mom breastfeeding your baby, you should get vaccinated against both seasonal and H1N1 influenza.
-If you have already delivered your baby, you're eligible for the nasal, or "attenuated," version of the vaccines.
-In fact, you can have any type of vaccine—except the smallpox vaccine—while breastfeeding with no worries about it negatively affecting your baby in any way.
+Remember, if you are a new mom breastfeeding your baby, you should get your flu vaccination.
+In fact, after you deliver your baby, you can have any type of vaccine—except the smallpox vaccine—with no worries about it negatively affecting your baby in any way.

 So what are you waiting for?
-Pick up the phone and make an appointment for your seasonal flu and H1N1 flu vaccines.
-Your health and your baby’s health depend on you!
+Get your flu vaccines today.
+Your health and your baby's health depend on you!